M66B/NetGuard/PLAY.md

 - No ads
 - No internet permission required
 - IPv4/IPv6 TCP/UDP supported
+- Optionally block when roaming
+- Optionally allow when screen on
-- Block system and user applications
+- Optionally block system applications
 - Material design

 Most of these features are the result of sending selected traffic to a VPN sinkhole, instead of filtering all internet traffic.